SearchingSteve/Semester2-FinalSprint/README.md

 ## Technologies Used
 - React
 - React Router
+- CSS
 - JSON Server
 - Jest (for unit testing)
 - Figma (for design)
-- CSS

 ## Contributing
+Contributions are welcome, but please ask before hand to ensure following licensing.
-Contributions are welcome!
-Please follow these steps:
+Then follow these steps:

 1. Fork the repository.
 2. Create a new branch.